VishalM8085/Chat_test/README.md

-# ChatFlow AI 🤖💬
+# ChatFlowAI 🤖💬
-**ChatFlow AI** is a cutting-edge chatbot application built with a responsive UI and integrated with advanced AI capabilities for real-time, interactive conversations.
+**ChatFlowAI** is a cutting-edge chatbot application built with a responsive UI and integrated with advanced AI capabilities for real-time, interactive conversations.
 Powered by **OpenAI's GPT model**, this application provides intelligent, context-driven responses, ensuring a seamless and engaging user experience.

 ## Technologies Used 🛠️
 - **Flutter** & **Dart**: 🌐 Delivering a cross-platform UI with a single codebase, ensuring responsiveness and fluid interactions across Android and iOS.